 Contract liabilities consist of deferred revenue.
 Deferred revenue includes billings in excess of revenue recognized and is recognized as revenue when the Company performs under the contract.
 Contract liabilities consisted of the following as of September 30, 2021 (in thousands):

-As of S September 30, 2021
+As of Sep As of September 30, 2021

-(unaudited)
+(u naudited)

 Contract liabilities, current \$ 245

-Contract liabilities, long-term -
+Contract liabilities, long-term

 Total \$ 245

 The following table shows the significant changes in contract liabilities balance as of September 30, 2021 (in thousands):